PRL-PRG/evalr-experiment/README.md

 - If anything goes wrong, you can always start from scratch by removing the `run` folder.

+- The results are either plain text files, CSV files or, for the larger output we use [fst](https://www.fstpackage.org/) format which provides a fast data frame compression based on the Facebook's [zstd](https://github.com/facebook/zstd) library.
+To view the content of an fst file, you could use the `scripts/cat.R` utility (e.g. `./scripts/cat.R run/package-trace-eval/writes.fst`)

 ### 6. Run the analysis

 Right now you should have the raw data.
 Next, we need to preprocess them